Hafþór Júlíus Björnsson: 2018

-2018 marked the most dominant calendar year in strongman history with Hafþór winning the Arnold Strongman Classic, Europe's Strongest Man, World's Strongest Man, Iceland's Strongest Man and World's Ultimate Strongman, while remaining undefeated.
+2018 marked the most dominant calendar year in strongman history with Björnsson winning the Arnold Strongman Classic, Europe's Strongest Man, World's Strongest Man, Iceland's Strongest Man and World's Ultimate Strongman, while remaining undefeated.

-Hafþór defeated the defending champion, Brian Shaw, and won the 2018 Arnold Strongman Classic, becoming only the seventh person to win the prestigious title, fulfilling Dr. Terry Todd's vision just four months prior his demise.
+Björnsson defeated the defending champion, Brian Shaw, and won the 2018 Arnold Strongman Classic, becoming only the seventh person to win the prestigious title, fulfilling Dr. Terry Todd's vision just four months prior his demise.
 In the fourth event, he broke the elephant bar deadlift world record with 472 kg, beating Jerry Pritchett's 467.5 kg from previous year, to establish the heaviest raw deadlift in strongman history.
-Hafþór also shouldered the Odd Haugen tombstone and pressed the 181.5 kg Apollon's Axle and wheels for 4 repetitions.
+Björnsson also shouldered the Odd Haugen tombstone and pressed the 181.5 kg Apollon's Axle and wheels for 4 repetitions.

-With a near strict log press of 213 kg and an Axle deadlift world record of 380 kg for 6 repetitions, Hafþór won the 2018 Europe's Strongest Man, winning his fourth title, becoming the second highest ESM winner in history.
+With a near strict log press of 213 kg which made him World Log-lift Champion, and an Axle deadlift world record for reps of 380 kg for six repetitions, Björnsson won the 2018 Europe's Strongest Man, winning his fourth title, becoming the second highest ESM winner in history.

-After 6 consecutive podium finishes and 3 times getting so close to winning the title, Hafþór finally became the World's Strongest Man in 2018, winning the competition by six-and-a-half points over the runner-up, Mateusz Kieliszkowski.
-Hafþór became the third Icelander to win the title, after Jón Páll Sigmarsson and Magnús Ver Magnússon.
+After six consecutive podium finishes and three times getting so close to winning the title, Björnsson finally became the World's Strongest Man in 2018, winning the competition by six-and-a-half points over the runner-up, Mateusz Kieliszkowski.
+Björnsson became the third Icelander to win the title, after Jón Páll Sigmarsson and Magnús Ver Magnússon.
 During heats and the finals, he broke world records in the keg drop squat, car deadlift and 363 kg Basque circle.

-Hafþór won the inaugural World's Ultimate Strongman, held in Dubai, in a stacked field of twelve athletes with a 520 kg silver dollar deadlift, and dominant performances throughout the competition, taking his international title tally to 27.
+Björnsson won the inaugural World's Ultimate Strongman, held in Dubai, in a stacked field of twelve athletes with a 520 kg silver dollar deadlift, and dominant performances throughout the competition, taking his international title tally to 27.
 At the national circuit, he won his eighth straight Iceland's Strongest Man, and broke the Weight over bar world record for the ninth and tenth times.

-Also from 2018 onwards, Hafþór significantly increased his static strength under the mentoring of his strength coach since 2016, Sebastian Oreb, strict pressed 200 kg, and increased his squat to 445 kg during training and 460 kg during Thor's Powerlifting Challenge.
-The latter squat was controversially red lighted due to depth, but even with his 2nd attempt squat of 440 kg, Hafþór equaled Bill Kazmaier's 1100 kg classic powerlifting total, doing it raw.
+Also from 2018 onwards, Björnsson significantly increased his static strength under the mentoring of his strength coach since 2016, Sebastian Oreb, strict pressed 200 kg, and increased his squat to 445 kg during training and 460 kg during Thor's Powerlifting Challenge.
+The latter squat was controversially red lighted due to depth, but even with his 2nd attempt squat of 440 kg, Björnsson equaled Bill Kazmaier's 1100 kg classic powerlifting total, doing it raw.